-Unlike most FPS games, CS:GO is known for its long list of console commands, whether it’s for crosshairs, HUD scale, or view model position.
-The console is incredibly flexible, allowing you to change almost anything in the game.
+In stark contrast to most shooters, CS:GO is known for its customization, whether it’s crosshairs, HUD scale, or view model position.
+The console allows you to modify almost anything in the game.

-First, if you haven’t already, enable your console and bind it to a key.
-You can do this by clicking Help & Options, navigating to Game Settings, choosing Enable Developer Console, and changing it to Yes.
-The default key should be tilde (~), but if you want to revise this, you can do so in the Keyboard / Mouse settings.
+If you haven’t already, you’ll first have to enable the console and bind it to a key.
+You can do this by clicking Help NS Options, navigating to Game Settings, and choosing Enable Developer Console.
+The default key should be tilde (~).